Dynamics of Quantum Chiral Solitons: Berry-phase origin of the integer/half-integer hopping sign alternation

 confirming that the DM-induced hopping amplitudes for solitons and antisolitons differ by a minus sign.

-Combined with Eqs. (\ref{eq:f16}) and (\ref{eq:f17}) this result yields the integer/half-integer alternation of the DM-induced soliton hopping amplitude.
+Combined with Eqs. (\ref{eq:f16}) and (\ref{eq:f17}) this result yields the integer and half-integer alternation of the DM-induced soliton hopping amplitude.
 Solitons of the half-integer spin chain have $t_{\rm DM} > 0$, while for those of the integer one $t_{\rm DM} < 0$.
 Consequently, the Berry-phase structure enforces soliton band minima at $k=0$ for integer $S$ and at $k=\pi$ for half-integer $S$.
-The situation is reverse for anti-solitons.
+The situation is reversed for antisolitons.

-Note that in this section we have evaluated only the DM contribution to the nearest-neighbor hopping amplitude.
+Note that, in this appendix, we have evaluated only the DM contribution to the nearest-neighbor hopping amplitude.
 This restriction is justified because the DM term yields a contribution whose magnitude exceeds the combined contributions from the Heisenberg and Zeeman terms; consequently, the sign of $t_1$ is fixed by the DM part computed here.
 That said, by following an analogous derivation, one can show that the Heisenberg and Zeeman contributions to $t_1$ also exhibit an alternation between half-integer and integer spin, since both are linear in $\zeta$ at leading order.